Download the Regional Transit Profile (PDF)

 Transit Operators Committee (TOC)

-Programs at the Transit Operators Committee in 2016 continued to provide important technical assistance to the managers of the region’s transit agencies.
+Programs at the Transit Operators Committee continued to provide important technical assistance to the managers of the region’s transit agencies.
 These included presentations on:

 - Opportunities for Southwestern Pennsylvania transit operators to participate in USDOT’s National Transit Map project